Welcome to the Glacier Bay National Park Information Page.

 It is 65 miles from the forests of Bartlett Cove to the tidewater glaciers.
 This boat trip is undertaken by almost all visitors and is a highlight of Glacier Bay National Park and Preserve.
 Because weather conditions can occasionally cause flight cancellations, it is advisable to allow some extra travel time in your itinerary.

 Glacier Bay Lodge operates day tour boat trips during the summer months.
 They also drop-off campers at designated locations.
 Various large cruise ship lines and smaller tour boat operators bring visitors into the park.
 Guided kayak trips and kayak rentals are available.
 There are guided kayak trips and backpacking trips, raft trips down the Alsek River, hunting and fishing guides, and lodging in the Preserve.
+Moreover, people can also look for fishing-related information online, such as the Best Fishing Times, what types of fishes are available in that area, etc.

 A primitive National Park Service campground is available at Bartlett Cove, and there is no fee.
 The campground has fire pits, a warming hut and bear-resistance food caches.
 There is a 14-day limit.
 Wilderness camping is allowed in the park.